jarrett/ns-embed-example/README.md

 question.
 If you download the question again, you'll get the compiled version (not the un-compiled version that you uploaded).

 The first step is to create ZIP files of your context and question.
-The `question_compiler` gem automates this process:
+(This does not invoke the compiler.
+Compilation will occur when you upload the ZIP file.)
+The `question_compiler` gem automates the process of creating ZIP files:

     cd ns-embed-example
     qc -z

+There should now be one or more ZIP files in the `zip` folder.
+Questions have the extension `.qst.zip`, and contexts have the extension `.ctx.zip`.
+Log in to Number Stories.
+Create a new JavaScript context or edit an existing one.
+Attach the `.ctx.zip` file and submit the form.
+Under that context, create a new JavaScript question or edit an existing one.
+Attach the `.qst.zip` file and submit the form.
+This will trigger compilation.

+Visit the student view of the question.
+It should be compiled and working now, just like when you tested on your local development server.

 Warning: You can create a mismatch between the context that owns the question and the embed tag.
 For example, consider this scenario.
 You have two contexts: "Baseball Stats"